commercetools/commercetools-payment-integration-java/BUILD.md

 For simple publishing to Sonatype `sbt publish` may be used, but in this case it will not be able to deploy to Maven Central.
 To publish signed app use `sbt publish-signed`:
 ```
-heroku restart --app ct-payone-integration-test # may be skipped on secondary run
+heroku restart --app ct-payment-integration-java # may be skipped on secondary run
 sbt clean test it:test publish-signed
 ```